 Greater clarity on local service reductions anticipated for June 2025.
 By the time the FY26 Transportation Bill is being crafted, Transportation Committee members will have a waterfall list to use to show what would be cut at different funding levels.

 Recommendations for statutory improvements (separate from those required for rural transfer).
-This will include suggestions that would give GMT greater flexibility regarding special assessments in order to address funding crises.
+This will include suggestions that would give GMT greater flexibility regarding special assessments to address funding crises.

 Steadman Hill Consulting will have revised financial projections to reflect new collective bargaining agreements with GMT’s rural operators and maintenance staff, which went into effect in August and September 2024.